top of page

 1. Physical Healing and Regeneration

 De-stressing supports cell repair and renewal.
-According to LiveStrong, unwinding helps you manage stress and lowers depression.
+Unwinding helps you manage stress and lowers depression.

 Sleep, a deep relaxation and recovery state, facilitates the repair of double-stranded breaks in DNA that accumulate during the daytime.
 When you relax, your DNA relaxes, and that helps it undergo repair.
 Sleep is important for so many reasons, including development, energy conservation, clearance of neural waste products, modulation of immune responses, cognition, and performance.
 Insufficient quality sleep increases the risk of infectious diseases, cardiovascular disease, cancer, depression, and dementia later in life.

-Live naturally: Industrialization heralded an era when humans willingly separated themselves from nature, domesticated themselves, built walls around themselves, and flocked to cities in droves.
-Despite medical advances that prevent infectious disease and increase lifespans overall, unique circumstances (such as lifestyles of excess, pollutants, and other systemic factors) have increased the incidence of autoimmune diseases in the West.
+Industrialization heralded an era when humans decided to separate themselves from nature, build walls and cities, and become domestic.
+Despite medical advances that prevent infectious disease and increase lifespans overall, unique circumstances (e.g., excess lifestyles paired with scarcity mindsets, pollutants, and other systemic factors) have increased the incidence of autoimmune diseases in the West.

 Environmental risk factors, including exposure to lead, mercury, aluminum, cadmium, arsenic, manganese, solvents and some pesticides have been linked to neurotoxicity, mitochondrial dysfunction, and protein aggregation in AD (Alzheimer's disease) and PD (Parkinson's disease).
 Additionally, a recent study showed that living close to major roads increases the risk of neurodegenerative diseases like PD and MS (multiple sclerosis).
-Taken together, these findings show that human health is maximized by living closer to nature and fresh air.
+Taken together, these findings show that human health is maximized by fresh air and maintaining a relationship with nature.

 2. Creativity Expands with Distance and Time

 Humans seek novelty and self-expression in the form of music, dance, writing, and art.
 Downtime is necessary for creativity.
-There is ample evidence that the production of art is healing and can alleviate mental health conditions from anxiety to depression to PTSD.
+Producing art is therapeutic and can alleviate mental illnesses from anxiety to depression to PTSD.
 Music can also improve one's abilities in math.

 Major ideas may need time to incubate before they surface.
 For example, my most productive editing happens after I've forgotten about my writing for a few days and return to it with fresh eyes.
 I also work much better if I go to sleep and continue studying in the morning, when my head is clear and my senses are reawakened.